AdobeDocs/experience-platform.en/help/query-service/ui/query-schedules.md

 ### Edit the schedule details {#schedule-details}

 The schedule details page appears.
-On this page, you can choose the frequency of the scheduled query, the start and end date, the day of the week the scheduled query will run, as well as what dataset to export the query to.
+On this page, you can edit a varity of details for the scheduled query.
+Details include the [frequency and weekday of the scheduled query](#scheduled-query-frequency) run, the start and end date, the dataset to export the results to, and [query status alerts]().

 ![The Schedule details panel highlighted.](../images/ui/query-schedules/schedule-details.png)

+#### Scheduled query frequency {#scheduled-query-frequency}

 You can choose the following options for **[!UICONTROL Frequency]**: